Database and retention policy mapping

 /write compatibility endpoint,

-the DBRP mapping service checks for a bucket mapped to the database and retention policy:
+the DBRP mapping service uses the database and retention policy specified

 When querying data